Great Moments: Soccer

 To most soccer historians, the 1924 Olympics in Paris marked the first truly international soccer tournament.
 The Uruguayan national team startled European fans with crisp and creative passing on their way to the gold medal.
 The American squad—including Jersey Boy Jimmy Douglas—finished a distant 9th, managing one victory, against Estonia, before falling 3–0 to Uruguay.

 When Uruguay took the field at Newark’s Davids Stadium (later renamed Ruppert Stadium) in the spring of 1927, they hadn’t lost since their last meeting with the Americans.
 This time the supremely confident visitors faced the Newark Skeeters, cheered on by 5,000 spectators.
 The Skeeters were nothing special—they were one of the least successful teams in the American Soccer League.
-The talk of the town that day actually was the 25-year-old Jose Andrade (left) aka “La Maravilla Negra,” who had established himself in Paris as the sport’s first black superstar in leading Uruguay to the championship.
+The talk of the town that day actually was the 25-year-old Jose Andrade (above) aka “La Maravilla Negra,” who had established himself in Paris as the sport’s first black superstar in leading Uruguay to the championship.
 It was the third match of a 13-city tour for Nacional.

 Ten minutes into the match, things began to go unravel for Uruguay when two defenders sandwiched an American player in the penalty box and were whistled for a foul.
 After arguing unsuccessfully with referee James Walder, the outraged players threatened to leave the field if the Americans scored.
 Jock Marshall took the penalty kick and purposely booted it wide so the match could continue.